OBJECTIVES/DESCRIPTION OF EDUCATIONAL ROTATION.

 FREQUENCY OF CALL.

 - Each student will take Family Medicine night call with a resident at least once during the rotation.

 - Post-call days end at noon.

 REQUIRED READINGS.
 Students are required to read a selection of recent articles that will be provided.

 OTHER REQUIREMENTS.
-Fourth year students are encouraged to present at least one case during morning report.
+Third and Fourth year students are encouraged to present at least one case during morning report.

 HOW ARE STUDENTS EVALUATED?